DOAJ/doaj/static_content/support/content/publisher-supporters.md

-Publisher supporters can choose to make a contribution that is relative to the size of their business, or an amount of their choice, as a one-off or recurring annual payment.
+Publisher supporters can choose to make a contribution that is relative to the size of their business, or an amount of their choice.
+This can be a one-off or recurring annual payment.

 {:.tabular-list}
 - Extra large